 Beginning your path to becoming a pilot is simple

 If you’ve never been up in a small aircraft before, we recommend that you first take a Discovery Flight where we’ll introduce you to the aircraft and the skies above Colorado and let you actually feel what it’s like to fly an airplane.
-We’ve got many Discovery Flight options to get you started, with our basic flight beginning at just $130.
+We have many Discovery Flight options to get you started.
 Read about all of our Discovery Flight packages here.